sykacek/reverbationTime/README.md

-# Reverbation Time
+# Reverberation Time

- Utility for plotting and analyzing reverbation from .wav files.
+ Utility for plotting and analyzing reverberation from .wav files.

 ## Intro